stasdelen/ros-docker-env/README.md

   - A local custom feature (defined in `local-feature/`).
 I have installed neovim, fzf, installed python3.8 for LSP.

 - **Dotfiles Support**
   You can bootstrap your environment with your own dotfiles repository to personalize the development environment (shell, editor, aliases, etc.).
-Please don't forget to write an [installer script](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace).
+Please don't forget to write an [installer script](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace) (Here is [my dotfiles](https://github.com/stasdelen/dotfiles) in case you want to see an example.

 ### Usage with DevPod